Skip to main content

 Urban Forestry

-The City of Sandy Springs employs arborists who enforce the Tree Conservation Ordinance and can provide citizens with guidance on tree removal requirements in the City of Sandy Springs.
+The City of Sandy Springs employs certified arborists who enforce the Tree Conservation Ordinance and provide guidance regarding tree removal requirements and urban forestry practices.

 River Corridor